mui/material-ui/docs/data/base/components/input/input.md

 The Unstyled Input component replaces the native HTML `<input>` tag, and offers expanded customization and accessibility features.
 It can also be transformed into a `<textarea>` as needed.

-{{"demo": "UnstyledInputIntroduction.tsx", "defaultCodeOpen": false, "bg": "gradient"}}
+{{"demo": "UnstyledInputIntroduction.js", "defaultCodeOpen": false, "bg": "gradient"}}

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}